Michigan Marching Band: Pre-1900

 Though there is evidence of one or more bands formed at the University of Michigan between 1844 and 1859, there is no continuous link between those early groups and the organization of a 22-member university band by Harry dePont on November 13, 1896.
 At the start, the dePont-organized band received no financial support from the university.
-The band's first performance was for the Law School's observance of Washington's Birthday on February 22, 1897.
+The band's first public performance was for the Law School's observance of Washington's Birthday on February 22, 1897.
 University president James Burrill Angell granted dePont's request for rehearsal space in Room A of University Hall, and by 1898 the band was being referred to as the "University of Michigan Band" and performed at football games.

 1900–1929

 The ensemble disbanded in early 1903, but reunited that fall.
 Eugene J. Fischer became the band's conductor with the start of the 1906 season.
 During Wilfred Wilson's subsequent tenure as director, membership in the band grew to nearly 100 musicians and the university allocated permanent space for the band's use in Morris Hall.
 Nicholas Falcone was appointed as conductor in 1927.
 The band became an adjunct part of the university in 1929.